Planning Greenplum System Expansion

 Systems with Limited Free Disk Space

 If your existing hosts have limited disk space, you may prefer to first redistribute smaller tables (such as dimension tables) to clear space to store a copy of the largest table.
-Available disk space on the original segments increases as each table is redistributed across the expanded system.
+Available disk space on the original segments increases as each table is redistributed across the expanded array.
 When enough free space exists on all segments to store a copy of the largest table, you can redistribute large or critical tables.
 Redistribution of large tables requires exclusive locks; schedule this procedure for off-peak hours.

 - Run multiple parallel redistribution processes during off-peak hours to maximize available system resources.

 - When running multiple processes, operate within the connection limits for your Greenplum system.
 For information about limiting concurrent connections, see Limiting Concurrent Connections.

 - Uncompressed append-optimized tables expand 10% faster than heap tables.